 Whether you enjoy simple puzzle games or action-packed battle royales, we’ve curated the best browser games for every type of gamer.
 Join us (from your browser) as we explore the coolest titles around!

-Starting with #10, let’s work our way down the list to discover the best browser games in 2021.
+Starting with #10, let’s work our way down the list to discover the best browser games.

 Our pick for best browser-based puzzle game